pycroscopy/pycroscopy/docs/data_format.rst

 Why should you care?
 --------------------

-The quest for understanding more about samples has necessitated the development of a multitude of instruments, each capable of numerous measurement modalities.
+The quest for understanding more about matter has necessitated the development of a multitude of instruments, each capable of numerous measurement modalities.